Foundation Diet and Health

 There is a significant difference between seeds (1), germs and sprouts: Lentil sprouts (2) are only one to a few millimeters long and you eat the seeds and roots.
 Lentil sprouts (3) however, they reach a few centimeters: Lentil sprouts are also edible raw.
 As sprout greens (4) they then form cotyledons.
 In this case, the seed is cut away.

-Sprouted lentils should be kept in the fridge and eaten within 3 days.
+Germinated lentils should be kept in the fridge and eaten within 3 days.
 If you store them for longer, they will continue to grow in the fridge, but they will lose valuable vitamins and trace elements - or go bad.
-Sprouted lentils can be eaten raw straight away or put in a sealable jar or bowl, refrigerated and consumed within two days.
+Home-germinated lentils can be eaten raw straight away or put in a sealable jar or bowl, refrigerated and consumed within two days.

 During the germination process, up to 80% of difficult-to-digest complex carbohydrates (triple sugars or trisaccharides) are converted into easily digestible disaccharides.
 3

-In germinated legumes, the content of the essential amino acid methionine and cysteine, a conditionally essential amino acid, increases.
+In germinated legumes, the content of the essential amino acid methionine and the conditionally essential amino acid cysteine increases.

 The complete ingredients of sprouted lentils (including kcal), the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.